leoncvlt/blinkist-scraper/README.md

 During scraping, the script saves all book's metadata in json files inside the `dump` folder.
 Those can be used by the script to re-generate the .html, .epub and .pdf output files without having to scrape the website again.
 To do so, pass the `--no-scrape` argument to the script.

 # Quirks & known Bugs
 - Some people have had troubles when dealing with long generated book files (> 260 characters in Windows).
-Although this should be handled gracefully by the script, if you keep seeing "FileNotFoundError" when trying to create the .html / .m4a files, try and turn on long filenames support on your system: https://www.itprotoday.com/windows-10/enable-long-file-name-support-windows-10
+Although this should be handled gracefully by the script, if you keep seeing "FileNotFoundError" when trying to create the .html / .m4a files, try and turn on long filenames support on your system: https://www.itprotoday.com/windows-10/enable-long-file-name-support-windows-10, and make sure you have a recent distribution of ffmpeg if using it (old versions had some bugs in dealing with long filenames)